droogmic/microrust/src/README.md

 <!-- - Control systems concepts: sensors, calibration, digital filters, actuators, open loop control,
   closed loop control, etc. -->

-## Approach

-- Beginner friendly.
-  No previous experience with microcontrollers or embedded systems is required.

-- Hands on.
-  *You* will be doing most of the work here.
-  When possible, pages will end on a problem for you to solve, with the solution on the next page.
-  Plenty of exercises to put the theory into practice.

-- Standard.
-We'll make plenty use of standard tooling and processes to ease development.
-  Fixing compiler errors, debugging with GDB, and logging will be introduced early on.
-  Using LEDs as a debugging mechanism has no place here.

 ## Non-goals